FF18/Examples-JavaScript/README.md

 # hexoClock project
-This project from youtube Winderton chanal for practice JavaScript
+This project from youtube Winderton chanal for practice JavaScript.
+This tasks for beginners on russian.